Top 10 Marketplaces for Travel Trailers under 5K

 However, I’ve to disagree.
 It might be anecdotal, but my last experience at CW was painless.

-One thing I like about Camping World is they have a national presence.
-They’ve more than 200 locations in 42 states.
+One thing I like about Camping World is its national presence.
+It has more than 200 locations in 42 states.

-Furthermore, they have a laundry stock of used RVs for any budget, and it’s pretty easy to get one that tickles your fancy.
+Furthermore, Camping World has a laundry stock of used RVs for any budget, and it’s pretty easy to find one that tickles your fancy.
 Camping World also sells RV gear and equipment.

-When shopping for used travel trailers under $5,000 at Camping world, I advise you to know what you want and how much you want to spend.
-Have a very specific “wish list” of must-have criteria, and if you find one at CW, there’s no reason not to go for it.
+When shopping for used travel trailers under $5,000 at Camping World, I advise you to know what you want and how much you want to spend.
+Have a very specific “wish list” of must-have criteria; if you find one at CW, there’s no reason not to go for it.

 3. Bish’s RV